Your quick guide to creating an employee handbook [incl. template]

 3. Wellbeing at work

-Sometimes, when working passionately and persistently, we forget to take care of our bodies and minds.
+“Sometimes, when working passionately and persistently, we forget to take care of our bodies and minds.
 However, to stay healthy, happy and productive, we need to take care of ourselves throughout the day!
-Below you can find some resources and inspiration for wellbeing at work.
+Here are some tips to help you do so:

 Take breaks 🌞